peterhinch/micropython_ra8875/docs/GUI.md

  value (typically 2) is provided, a border line will be drawn around the control.
  * `cb_end` Callback function which will run when the user stops touching the control.
+Default is a null function.
  * `cbe_args` A list/tuple of arguments for above callback.
 Default `[]`.
  * `cb_move` Callback function which will run when the user moves the slider or the value is changed programmatically.
+Default is a null function.
  * `cbm_args` A list/tuple of arguments for above callback.
 Default `[]`.
  * `value` The initial value.
 Default 0.0: slider will be at the bottom (v), left (h).